tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 {: vspace="0"}
 IETF network slice:
 : a well-defined composite of a set of endpoints, the connectivity requirements between subsets of these endpoints, and associated service requirements; the term 'network slice' in this document refers to 'IETF network slice' {{?I-D.nsdt-teas-ietf-network-slice-definition}}.

 Slice:
 : a set of characteristics and behaviors that separate one type of user-traffic from another {{?I-D.nsdt-teas-ietf-network-slice-definition}}.

 IETF Network Slice Controller (NSC):
 : controller that is used to realize an IETF network slice {{?I-D.nsdt-teas-ietf-network-slice-definition}}.

 Slice policy:
+: a policy construct that enables instantiation of mechanisms in support of IETF network slice specific control plane and data plane behaviors on select topological elements; the enforcement of a slice policy results in the creation of a slice aggregate.

+Slice aggregate:
-: a policy construct that enables instantiation of slice specific control plane and data plane behaviors on select topological elements; a slice policy is an aggregate construct as it can be applied to one or more IETF network slices; the mapping of IETF network slices to a slice policy is maintained by the IETF Network Slice Controller.
+: a collection of packets that match a slice policy selection criteria and are given the same forwarding treatment; a slice aggregate comprises of one or more IETF network slice traffic streams; the mapping of one or more IETF network slices to a slice aggregate is maintained by the IETF Network Slice Controller.

 Slice policy capable node:
 : a node that supports one of the slice policy modes described in this document.